peterbrzdo/poker_app/README.md

       Look for any `// TODO: implement` comment.

       Also make sure to return the correct values and types for each method.

+## Scripts

+- `npm start`: starts the application server

+- `npm test`: runs the tests

+- `npm run lint`: runs static code checks

+- `npm run watch`: starts and restarts the the application server on any code changes